-Costs associated with travel required by ECO AmeriCorps will be covered or reimbursed in full by the program, including overnight accommodations if required.
+Costs associated with travel required by ECO AmeriCorps will be covered or reimbursed by the program, including overnight accommodations if required.
 These are the mandatory events listed in the Training Calendar.
-All mileage required by the program will be reimbursed at the current Federal General Services Administration (GSA) rate set for mileage reimbursement.
+In order for a member to receive the full mileage reimbursement rate, that member must utilize any and all reasonably available carpool opportunities for travel for which the reimbursement is requested.
+If a member elects not to utilize readily available carpool opportunities for any reason, travel will be reimbursed at the lesser rate.
+In some instances, members in more remote areas may drive to another location to meet a carpool or have to drive the entire distance alone.
+In these cases, where carpooling is not readily available, members will receive full mileage reimbursement.

 Mileage reimbursement between service sites, trainings, or otherwise required by your host site is the responsibility of your host site.
 Host sites also reimburse at the current GSA rate.